 Richard Coffey, Music Director

-Since 1972, Mr. Coffey has been Minister of Music for the South Church of New Britain, Connecticut, where he directs a distinguished choir of professional and volunteer musicians in liturgy and in concert.
+From 1972 until 2017, Mr. Coffey was Minister of Music for the South Church of New Britain, Connecticut, where he directed a distinguished choir of professional and volunteer musicians in liturgy and in concert.
 In 1973 he established The Music Series at South Church, a community performing arts presenter, and in 2003, he established, through South Church, a region-wide nonsectarian choir for children, The Main Street Singers.
 Mr. Coffey has served on the music faculties of the Hartt School and of the University of Connecticut.
 From 1988 until 1993, he was Chorus Master for the Connecticut Opera Association.

 Mr. Coffey holds music degrees from the University of North Carolina and the School of Sacred Music of Union Theological Seminary in New York.
 In 1979 he received the premier prix d’orgue after studies with organist Marie-Claire Alain at France’s École National de Musique, Rueil-Malmaison.

 In 2014, Mr. Coffey stepped down as Artistic Director of CONCORA, Connecticut Choral Artists, which he founded in 1974 as the region’s first all-professional concert choir.